21 Nov 2017

 About London Business School

-London Business School's vision is to have a profound impact on the way the world does business.
+London Business School's vision is to have a profound impact on the way the world does business, and the way business impacts the world.
 The School is consistently ranked in the global top 10 and is widely acknowledged as a centre for outstanding research.
 As well as its highly ranked degree programmes, the School offers award-winning executive education programmes* to executives from around the world.
 With a presence in five international cities – London, New York, Hong Kong, Shanghai and Dubai – the School is well positioned to equip students from more than 130 countries with the tools needed to operate in today’s business environment.
 The School has more than 40,000 alumni, from over 150 countries, which provide a wealth of knowledge, business experience and worldwide networking opportunities.
 London Business School’s 157 academics come from more than 30 countries and cover seven subject areas: accounting; economics; finance; management science and operations; marketing; organisational behaviour; and strategy and entrepreneurship.

 *London Business School’s Executive Education programmes overall have been ranked in the top five, by the Financial Times (FT) 2015.
 London Business School was awarded the 2013 EFMD Excellence in Practice Award for its 10-year partnership with Danone.